Legal Notice

 • Load and edit one of the Examples.

-• Import Instrument file from your computer.
+• Import an Instrument from your computer (.ow file).

-To do it, click on Export Instrument.
+To do it, click on Export the Instrument.

 Once the geometry defined and validated, you can compute the acoustic response of the instrument: Compute